thefish/nvim-lua-config/README.md

-Just a collection of NeoVim Lua scripts, based on Lazy package manager.
-Tried to keep config minimal, with at least debugging, introspetion and completion functionality.
+NeoVim dotfiles, making editor a portable, extensible, but minimalist IDE, with at least debugging, introspetion and completion functionality.
 Have fun!

 Install: